by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 Connecticut Jury Duty Leave

-Connecticut employees are not only entitled to jury duty leave, but Connecticut employers must pay their full-time employees their regular wage for the first five days of jury duty unless the Chief Court Administrator has excused the employer from payment.
+Connecticut employees are not only entitled to jury duty leave, but Connecticut employers must also pay their full-time employees their regular wage for the first five days of jury duty unless the Chief Court Administrator has excused the employer from payment.

 An employer may be excused from jury duty payment if they submit a written application to the Chief Court Administrator and be subject to financial hardship sufficient to justify excusing them from the compensation obligation.